hungchingliu/coms6998-HPML-final-project/README.md

 # coms6998-HPML-final-project: Analyzing and Optimizing the Performance of Fine Tuning Stable Diﬀusion Image Generating model
 - Team Members: Robin Hung-Ching Liu (hl3818)
-## TODO: The code is still in the other repository; will migrate it here ASAP.
+## Existed Codebase
+- The code for fine-tuning Stable Diffusion Model is forked from https://github.com/bghira/SimpleTuner
 ## Goal/Objective
 1. Understand the underlying mechanism and architecture of the Stable Diﬀusion image generation model.